devopsdays/devopsdays-web/content/events/2024-singapore/sponsor.md

 ### Do we get a dedicated email blast

-No, even better: we will give you a Twitter <a href="https://answers.yahoo.com/question/index?qid=20091205132038AA2uqcy">shout out</a>.
+No, even better: we will give you a X <a href="https://help.twitter.com/en/using-x/types-of-posts">post mention</a>.

 ### Who should I send